-Compounding pharmacies have increasingly been at the centre of safety concerns around the legitimacy and credibility of medications marketed and sold, especially obesity drugs.
-Novo Nordisk’s Ozempic (semaglutide), for example, has been making headlines worldwide, increasingly becoming synonymous with prompting significant weight loss.
+Compounding pharmacies have increasingly been at the centre of safety concerns around the legitimacy and credibility of medications, especially obesity drugs.
+Novo Nordisk’s semaglutide, for example, has been making headlines worldwide, increasingly becoming synonymous with prompting significant weight loss.

 Compounding is the practice of customising medications for individual patients, and it is subject to specific US Food and Drug Administration (FDA) regulations.
-Amid recent news relating to compounding pharmacy safety concerns, consumer concerns swirl as to whether the presence of obesity drugs like Ozempic in compounding pharmacies poses risks to patient health.
+Amid recent news relating to safety concerns with compounding pharmacies, consumer concerns swirl as to whether the availability of obesity drugs via compounding pharmacies poses risks to patient health.

 New regulatory rule under consideration

 Safety processes and regulations apply to custom-made medicines, which differ from traditional pharmacies.
-Now, however, compounded pharmacies and their risk of counterfeit medications entering the US market are evolving against the backdrop of regulatory changes, sparking new restrictions.
+Now, however, compounding pharmacies and the risk of counterfeit medications entering the US market are evolving against the backdrop of regulatory changes, sparking new restrictions.

 Earlier this year, the FDA proposed a new rule to address challenges in compounding certain drug products.
 On 20 March, the US FDA issued a proposed update to the FD&C Act, which follows increased attention on compounding semaglutide and related products.
 If implemented, it establishes criteria for listing drug products or categories of drug products that present clear challenges for compounding pharmacies.